 I’ve compiled a separate article on the sustainability / ethics of fabric types, which you can use to decide for yourself on your priorities on buying these most intimate garments.

-And when you’re ready to shop here are some companies that caught my eye in my search for sustainable, ethical, Europe-based underwear brands.
+When you’re ready to shop here are some companies that caught my eye in my search for sustainable, ethical, Europe-based underwear brands.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
-If you like your bloggers to remain independent then please;
+If you like your sources to remain independent then please;

 share this article, or

 buy me a coffee on Ko-fi, or

 Sustainable Ethical Underwear Brands Sold in Ireland

 Bon and Berg is an Austrian company with an Irish office that makes underwear from the close-loop fabrics Lenzing Modal or Tencel, in factories in Turkey which are audited by SMETA.
 They are also members of 1% for the planet.
 Their products are wrapped in compostable tissue paper and sent out in a compostable mailer bag, and their labels and stickers are also made from 100% compostable materials.

 Patagonia is a high-street that makes thermal and normal underwear from recycled nylon printed with PVC- and phthalate-free inks.
 On their website they give details on how they work with factories and mills to ensure ethical work-practices, good working conditions and processes that are less harmful to the environment.
 They say they are particularly invested in protecting migrant workings and guarding against child labour and human trafficking.
 The company also gives 1% of their sales to support environmental organizations around the world.
 There is tons of information on the Patagonia website about the ethical and sustainable way they do business.
 I found the Environmental Assessment of Materials in Clothing particularly interesting.
 It talks about the reality behind some fabrics that are being sold as green.